Debits and Credits Cheat Sheet

 We record this transaction as follows:

-Where Dr refers to Debit and Cr refers to Credit.
+*Dr refers to debit, and Cr relates to credit.

 The following is a T-account of this transaction: